onebeyond/rascal/README.md

 ```

 #### Forwarding messages
 Sometimes you want to forward a message to a publication.
 This may be part of a shovel program for transferming messages between vhosts, or because you want to ensure a sequence in some workflow, but do not need to modify the original message.
-Rascal supports this via ```broker.forward```
+Rascal supports this via ```broker.forward```.
+The syntax is similar to broker.publish apart from you pass in the original message you want to be forwarded instead of the message payload.

 ```javascript
 broker.forward("p1", message, function(err, publication) {